Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### The starry night sky timelapse video gets popular

 Speaking of enjoying creation, it seemed that people enjoyed the starscape time lapse I posted on the Velocity Lapse YouTube channel.
 The video received 1K views and 11 likes in the first week, **4.7K views and 46 likes in the first 3 weeks**, and has 6K views and 56 likes as of this writing.

+> Later update: The video now has **over 82K views**, which is kind of crazy for a 30 second video.

 | ![Starry night sky timelapse video analytics](/posts/journey-behind-velocity-lapse-2/starry-night-sky-analytics-10-2022.jpg)
 |:--:|